Tabula Rasa HealthCare (NASDAQ:TRHC) Price Target Cut to $43.00 by Analysts at SVB Leerink

 Tabula Rasa HealthCare (NASDAQ:TRHC) last posted its earnings results on Wednesday, February 24th.
-The company reported ($0.08) EPS for the quarter, topping the consensus estimate of ($0.10) by $0.02.
+The company reported ($0.08) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.10) by $0.02.
 Tabula Rasa HealthCare had a negative net margin of 19.48% and a negative return on equity of 11.53%.
-Equities research analysts expect that Tabula Rasa HealthCare will post -0.99 EPS for the current year.
+As a group, sell-side analysts expect that Tabula Rasa HealthCare will post -0.99 earnings per share for the current fiscal year.

 About Tabula Rasa HealthCare